Kraken vs. Canucks Prediction & Picks - November 18

 Kraken vs. Canucks Prediction & Picks: Line, Spread, Over/Under - November 18

-The Vancouver Canucks (12-4-1) will aim to prolong a four-game home win streak when they face the Seattle Kraken (6-8-4) on Saturday, November 18 at 10:00 PM ET on ESPN+ and ROOT Sports NW.
+The Vancouver Canucks (12-4-1) host the Seattle Kraken (6-8-4) at Rogers Arena on Saturday, November 18 at 10:00 PM ET on ESPN+ and ROOT Sports NW.
+The Canucks have won four straight at home.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.